4 Ways to Create a Text File in Linux Terminal

 This will create a new file with just one empty line.
 You can check the number of lines with wc command.

-4. Create a new file using a text editor like Vim
+4. Create a new file using a text editor like Nano or Vim

 The last method in this series is the use of a text editor.
-A terminal-based text editor such as Emacs, Vim or Nano can surely be used for creating a new file.
+A terminal-based text editor such as Emacs, Vim or Nano can surely be used for creating a new file in Linux.

 What’s your favorite command?

 So, I just shared 4 different ways of creating a file in Linux.
-Personally I prefer using touch for creating empty file and Vim if I have to edit the file.
+Personally, I prefer using touch for creating empty file and Vim if I have to edit the file.
+On a related note, you may want to learn about the file command in Linux that is helpful in determining the actual type of the file.

 Which command do you prefer here?
 Please share your views in the comment section below.